 Students with an identified individual need will be known to all staff involved in their areas of learning alongside pastoral staff.
 This includes:

-- Curriculum Managers in subject areas where the young person is studying
+- Heads of Specialist Curriculum in subject areas where the young person is studying

 - Subject staff

 - Head of School for Personalised Learning,